OwenCochell/mctools/docs/source/rcon.rst

 .. note::

     You can disable the authentication check by passing 'no_auth=True' to the command function, which will disable the check for this command.
-Again, be aware that this can lead to unstable operation.
+Be aware that if the server refuses to serve you, then a RCONAuthenticationError exception will be raised.

 For example, if you wanted to broadcast 'Hello RCON!' to every player on the server, you would issue the following: